Saving Electricity home

 Maybe your bill hasn't gone up but you just think it's always been too high?
 In that case the first thing you can do is to compare your usage to what's normal.
 A typical American family uses 850 kWh per month, as we see on the how much electricity costs page.
 If you're anywhere near that with a 3-person household you're normal.
 Normal doesn't mean good, though, since most people waste lots of energy.
 Personally, I use only about 99 kWh per month.

-You probably didn't find any smoking gun in that last step.
+But you probably didn't find any evidence of a leak in the last step.
 So now we'll proceed to measure how much electricity your stuff uses.
-As we cover on our how to measure electricity use page, you can either use a $35 plug-in watt-hour meter, or you can use the meter timing method.
+As we cover on our how to measure electricity use page, you can either use a $19 plug-in watt-hour meter, or you can use the meter timing method.
 The latter is free but it's a lot more cumbersome.
-If you value your time and your sanity you'll get a cheap watt-hour meter.
+If you value your time and your sanity you'll get the cheap watt-hour meter.
 Use your meter to measure the electricity used by the devices in your home.
 You can then use our page to figure out how much that usage costs you.
 Likely you'll find that there is no mystery, that your bill is high simply because you're using a lot of electricity.

 At that point all you need to do is to start using less electricity.
 Go to the how much your stuff uses page to see what the energy hogs are in a typical home, and then use the tips on this site to reduce your electrical use.
 You can do it.
 Remember, I use only about 99 kWh/mo.

-In general I will not accept new questions of this nature because you can find the answer to this kind of question yourself, using the tools provided on this website.
+In general I will not accept "Why is my bill so high?" questions because you can find the answer to this kind of question yourself, using the instructions above.
 You are the best person to answer this question, because you have access to all your bills, all your appliances, and your electric meter.
 I have none of these things.
-Usually when people have sent questions of this variety they rarely provided any meaningful clues for me to go on (such as the number of kWh they used or the price they're paying per kWh), and have not taken the first step which is to measure their appliances' electrical use.
+Usually when people have sent questions of this variety they rarely provided any meaningful clues for me to go on (such as the number of kWh they used or the price they're paying per kWh), and haven't taken the first step which is to measure their appliances' electrical use.

 Above is a step-by-step guide to figuring out why your bill is so high.
 If you write to me without having made an effort to find the answer yourself, asking "Why is my bill so high?"
 I will reply, "I don't know, why IS your bill so high?" :)